 The "Red/White" wire has already been assembled to work with a +12 volt switched parking light system (most vehicles).
-For vehicles with ground switched parking light activation cut this wire and connect it to ground.
-(See wiring diagram page 28)
+For vehicles with ground switched parking light activation, cut this wire at the 3 amp fuse and connect it to ground.